CarlColijn/Jazillionth/README.md

 `http://localhost:8000/testing/testSuite.html`

 If you have Python 3 installed, then you can also use `testExamples.py` from the root of this repository.
 This is a python script which automatically starts a web server serving the examples, and which opens all examples in your default browser.
+It also instructs your browser to disable caching for all content served, so that you can more easily test changes to your files.